ufal/UMR/doc/modal.md

 # Modal Dependency

 In UMR, the modal annotation captures the **modal strength** of events, but not the modal type of the event (i.e., epistemic/evidential, deontic, permissive, etc.).

 Modal annotation is done at both the sentence level and the document level representation.

 **Question 1**:
-I am not sure what is the added value of the document level annotation - it seems to simple copy the sentence level annotation?
+The modal structure within the document-level annotation specifies, for each event, its conceiver, i.e. "a source, an entity whose perspective on an event is modelled in the text)".
+The `:modal-strength` values, if I understand it correctly, simply copy the sentence level annotation?
+So is it necessary there?

-In fact, in several examples in the section on reported events, the document level modal structures do not mirror the sentence level `:modal-strength` values.
+In fact, in several examples in the section on reported events (Part 4-3-1-3), the document level modal structures do not mirror the sentence level `:modal-strength` values.
 However, these differences are not discussed and in fact, I do not understand the reasoning underlying the document level annotation.
+Is it by mistake or I miss something?

 **Question 2**:
 It is not clear (to me) why the `:purpose` and `:condition` relations need specific treatment -- in which aspects they are different compared to, e.g., `:cause` or `:reason` .